therealaldo/javascript/react/readme.md

   };
   ```

+<a name='guide-props-9.11'></a>

-- Spreading objects with known, explicit props.
+- [9.11](#guide-props-9.11) Spreading objects with known, explicit props.
 This can be particularly useful when testing React components with Mocha's beforeEach construct.

   ```jsx
   export default function Foo {